-The Delphi Panel Process

-A key piece of the evaluation framework is the employment of a group of subject matter experts that can determine key assumptions as a group, known as a Delphi Panel.
-MT initiatives often use a Delphi panel process to assess impact, and this approach will be mentioned numerous times throughout this document; they have successfully been employed in Rhode Island, Massachusetts, and California.
-A Delphi panel is a group of experts in the new construction and codes industry that reviews evidence and information and develops compliance numbers through a consensus-building process.
-A Delphi panel can be used to estimate potential MT savings and provide feedback on program success, compliance levels reached, and program attribution.
-Delphi panels can be used to estimate compliance rather than conducting a full field study.

-To minimize bias, members of the Delphi panel cannot be employees of the Program Administrators or the Program implementation contractor.
-The Delphi panel process may create guidelines about financial interest, may choose to throw out top and bottom response outliers, or employ other methods in order to maintain a more neutral outcome.
-The Program Evaluator typically oversees the Delphi Panel process.

-Stretch Energy Code Advancement Programs and Evaluation
+Stretch Energy Code Policy Advancement Programs and Evaluation

+This section focuses on actions that utilities can take to receive attribution for helping to advance the stretch code, and the methods for evaluating utility savings.

 Utility Actions for Energy Code Advancement

-To date in Illinois, municipalities have been able to develop and enforce their own commercial stretch code, but no municipality has taken that step.
-With CEJA in place, municipalities will have a straightforward way to adopt the statewide stretch code for both commercial and residential buildings, but not all municipalities will choose to adopt that stretch code.
+As of June 2022 in Illinois, municipalities have been able to develop and enforce their own commercial stretch code, but no municipality has taken that step.
+With CEJA in place, municipalities will have a straightforward way to adopt the state-developed stretch codes for commercial and residential buildings, but not all municipalities will choose to adopt either or both stretch codes.

-In contrast to utility programs that are rolled out service territory-wide at the same time, a stretch code MT initiative will need to take into account individual municipalities that may adopt policy at their own political speed.
-Some cities, like Chicago or Evanston which have been considering the implementation of building policies for many years, are likely to adopt stretch codes sooner than other municipalities.
-These municipalities would be considered for inclusion in this MT evaluation and the evaluation would be limited to their geographies.Over time and especially with policy advancement efforts by utilities as outlined below, more municipalities will adopt stretch code policies.

-Utilities have unique opportunities to encourage and support municipality efforts to adopt a stretch code.
-There are three primary ways that a utility can help advance a stretch code: 1) utility-initiated research, 2) advocacy for advancing policy, and 3) the creation of utility programs to support implementation.
-Many of these efforts can and should be done while municipalities are considering policy advancement and well in advance of the evaluation efforts described further in this document.
+Utilities have unique opportunities to encourage and support municipality efforts to adopt stretch codes.
+There are three primary ways that a utility can help advance a stretch code policy: 1) utility-initiated research, 2) advocacy for advancing policy, and 3) the creation of utility programs to support implementation.
+Many of these efforts can and should be done while municipalities are considering policy advancement, and well in advance of the evaluation efforts described further in this document.
+In contrast to utility programs that are rolled out service territory-wide at the same time, a stretch code MTI will need to take into account individual municipalities that may adopt a stretch code policy at their own pace.
+While some municipalities will consider policy adoption in the near-term, over time, more municipalities are expected to adopt stretch code policies.

 Utility Initiated Research

-Utilities may advance research for stretch code advancement in the form of a study report, which should contain:
+Utilities may advance research for stretch code advancement in the form of a study report.
+The purpose of a study report is to help inform municipalities that are considering adopting a stretch code policy and should be provided to those municipalities.
+Such a study report should contain:

 Introduction: Brief overview of the historical work that informed the study report.